cubiq/vanilla-docs/docs/theming/smarty/index.html.md

 ### Smarty Conditional Functions

 Vanilla's Smarty implementation has whitelisted a number of functions that can be used in Smarty conditional statements.
 For example, you can insert a Smarty tag or a snippet of HTML into your template only if the user is in a specific section or has a specific permission.
 These functions and how they can be used in your template, as well as a basic overview on using Smarty conditionals are outlined in [Smarty Conditionals](/conditionals.html.md).

+### Smarty Modifiers

+Smarty modifiers can be applied to variables, custom functions or strings.
+Vanilla-implemented modifiers and a general overview of modifiers can be found on the [Smarty Modifiers](/modifiers.html.md) page.